hyperstack-org/hyperstack/docs/dsl/hyper-model.md

 [Pusher.com](https://pusher.com/) provides a production ready push transport for your App.
 You can combine this with [Pusher-Fake](/docs/pusher_faker_quickstart.md) for local testing as well.
 You can get a free pusher account and API keys at [https://pusher.com](https://pusher.com)

-First add the Pusher and Hyperstack gems to your Rails app:
+First add the Pusher and Hyperloop gems to your Rails app:

 add `gem 'pusher'` to your Gemfile.